 - Publish information to demonstrate compliance with the equality duty, at least annually

 In October 2018, Imperial published our new Equality, Diversity & Inclusion Strategy, replacing our previous equality objectives.
-Our latest EDI Annual Report 2018-2019 (pdf) is available, covering our activities from 2018-2019.
+Our latest EDI Annual Report 2019-2020 (pdf) gives a summary of our recent activities.